Restaurants in Milan

-One of Milan's most popular pizzeria is bustling from early dinnertime until the night owls pop by for a late-night snack.
+One of Milan's most popular pizzerias is bustling from early dinnertime until the night owls pop by for a late-night snack.
 The restaurant exudes a wonderfully rustic ambience with exposed copper pipes tracing across the ceilings of rooms overflowing with laughter and long, raucous tables.
-The wood oven pizzas are excellent while the menu of pastas and meat dishes is equally as appetising.
-Open Wednesday to Monday for lunch and daily for dinner.
+The wood oven pizzas are excellent while the menu of pastas and meat dishes is equally appetising.
+Open daily for lunch and dinner.
 Reservations recommended.

 Giorgio Armani and other trendy fashionistas frequent Da Giacomo restaurant, and its elegant dining area was put together by world-famous interior designer Renzo Mongiardino.
 The menu features a selection of traditional Tuscan cuisine such as grilled turbot, or linguini with scampi and zucchini flowers.
 Open for lunch and dinner daily, reservations essential.

 Established in 1933 and located down a narrow lane in one of the oldest sections of the city, the Trattoria Milanese has a three-beamed ceiling sheltering its long, communal tables.
 Serving traditional local cuisine such as risotto alla Milanese, with saffron and beef marrow, and an excellent minestrone soup, this is a favourite with locals.
 Open Tuesday to Sunday for lunch and dinner, and Monday for dinner only, reservations essential.